Eric Ferguson (radio personality): Professional career

 According to the lawsuit, Ferguson is accused of coercing DeNicolo, who then was known as Cynthia Skolak, into performing oral sex about twice a month from January 2004 until August 2004.
 After she ended that relationship, DeNicolo alleged in the lawsuit that Ferguson continued to ask for sexual favors and constantly reminded her of his power over her job.
 Both Ferguson's lawyers and management at WTMX parent Hubbard Radio Chicago have denied the allegations, with Hubbard Radio Chicago stating that it performed both an internal and an external investigation into the matter and found no evidence to corroborate illegal workplace conduct.

 Former co-host and long-time radio station employee Melissa McGurren joined the suit against Ferguson, alleging workplace sexual abuse and misconduct.
 The Equal Employment Opportunity Commission is also investigating.

+On June 27, 2023, the Chicago Tribune reported that the woman who accused former WTMX-FM morning host Eric Ferguson of coercing her to perform sexual acts, then retaliating against her at work when she stopped complying, has dropped her explosive lawsuit against the sidelined radio personality.

+The lawsuit by former assistant producer Cynthia DeNicolo, filed in May 2021, sparked a tumultuous two years of public battles for Ferguson and Hubbard Radio Chicago, the company that owns the adult contemporary station at 101.9.

+Lawyers were due in court for a case management conference in preparation for a tentative Jan.
+21 trial date.
+But court records show that DeNicolo requested to dismiss the litigation.

 Personal life

-Ferguson has four children with his former wife, Jennifer Ferguson.
+Ferguson has four children, including one step daughter, with his former wife Jennifer Ferguson.
 The couple divorced in 2020.
 Ferguson lives in Hinsdale, Illinois.